School of Public Policy (University of Calgary): History and Evolution

+James S. Palmer Lecture Series

+The James S. Palmer Lecture Series was established to pay tribute to Mr. James Palmer’s dedication and service to the University of Calgary during his term of office as Chancellor.
+It is one of the most significant public academic activities hosted by the School.
+The purpose of the Lecture Series is to expose students, faculty and members of the Calgary community to eminent scholars of international stature and to promote discussion of important public issues.
+It is open to the public and free of charge.

+Previous speakers include: The Atlantic journalist Anne Applebaum, legal scholar Richard Pildes, Nobel Prize winner Esther Duflo, strategist David Frum, and former Soviet leader Mikhail Gorbachev.

-Research structure
+Research

-The School’s research is organized into three policy areas: Economic and Social Policy, Energy and Environmental Policy, and International Policy.
+The School’s research is organized into four policy areas: Energy and Environmental Policy, Fiscal and Economic Policy, International Policy and Trade, and Social Policy and Health.
 Each area consists of underlying programs devoted to more specific policy areas.
 Research projects are guided and approved by a Research Committee.

 The School follows a strict model for academic objectivity.
 All research is requested by an independent research committee made up of academics at The School.
 Then, research is reviewed by two anonymous peer reviewers.
 Research is then edited and subjected to a final objectivity and quality review by an independent academic area director.

 Research output

 The school maintains its own peer-reviewed publication series.
 Papers focus on current public policy issues and are written by both internal and external authors.
-The publication series includes three different types of papers: Communiqués, Research Papers and Technical Papers.
-In the 2013 calendar year, the school produced 43 publications.
-By comparison, it produced 32 in 2012, 20 in 2011 and 17 in 2010.
+The publication series includes four different types of papers: Communiqués, Briefing Papers, Research Papers and Technical Papers.
+In the 2023 calendar year, the school produced 52 publications and since 2011, over 700 papers have been published.

-The school publishes an annual global tax competitiveness ranking that compares the attractiveness to business investment of roughly 90 countries and the 10 Canadian provinces based on their tax regimes.
-The Marginal Effective Tax Rate (METR) of each jurisdiction is calculated, which then determines the rankings.

-Other notable research by the school includes a paper written by Martha Hall Findlay from June 2012, which called for the dismantling of Canada’s supply management regime for dairy and poultry products.
-A paper published in December 2011 regarding market potential for Canadian energy exports also drew attention from politicians and nationa media] in the context of ongoing debate around pipeline projects, including Keystone XL.
-The report quantified potential gains for the Canadian and provincial economies if the country was able to match the demands of new emerging markets and argued that this was contingent on pipeline projects being completed.

-Degrees
+Education

+Master of Public Policy

 In September 2011, the school began offering its graduate degree program, the Master of Public Policy (MPP).
 The MPP is structured as a one-year program with three semesters.
-The first two semesters involve classroom study whereas in the final semester, students work on a capstone project for a sponsoring organization from the private or public sector.
+The first two semesters involve classroom study and in the final semester, students work on a capstone project for a sponsoring organization from the private or public sector.
 The school admits between 30 and 40 students to the program each year, including international students.

 Core courses in the MPP are taught out of the school’s classroom space at the University of Calgary’s Downtown Campus with some elective courses taught at the university’s main campus.

+As of 2023, roughly a third of graduates work in government; another third work in the private sector; and 20% in the non-profit sector.
+Their applied work has taken them to policy centres and challenges around the world.

+Joint Degree Programs

-The school offers a joint Master of Business Administration (MBA), Master of Public Policy (MPP) program.
-This program is run by both the school and the Haskayne School of Business.
-A joint Juris Doctor, Master of Public Policy program is also offered.
+The School offers a joint Master of Business Administration (MBA), and a Master of Public Policy (MPP) program.
+This program is run by both the School and the Haskayne School of Business.

+A joint Juris Doctor, Master of Public Policy program is also offered in partnership with the University of Calgary Faculty of Law.